inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/firmware.md

       - Drives without executable.
         - http://www.ftdichip.com/Drivers/D2XX.htm

+## Downgrading uINS to 1.8.x Firmware

+The following steps can be used to downgrade the uINS firmware from 1.9.x (or newer) to 1.8.x (or older):

+1. Send the system command `SYS_CMD_MANF_DOWNGRADE_CALIBRATION` to the uINS to downgrade the IMU calibration and put the system into bootloader update mode.
+This can be done using the EvalTool (1.9.1 or later) firmware "**Downgrade**" button (see EvalTool -> Settings -> General -> Factory -> Downgrade) or using the SDK.
+2. Update the bootloader and firmware using the 1.8.x EvalTool or SDK.
+Be sure to use the bootloader v5d (or older) with the 1.8.x firmware.

+### Alternate Method

+An alternative process to downgrade firmware on the uINS is to chip erase the uINS, load the uINS 1.8.x (or later) bootloader and firmware, and then restore the IMU calibration.
+Always make sure the bootloader version is compatible with the intended uINS firmware version.

 ## 1.7.6 Bug RTK Base GPS Raw work around

 If you are having base raw errors on your Rover, in the bottom right of the Evaltool, or a climbing Diffrential Age, in Data Sets DID_GPS1_RTK_REL, you maybe having this bug.
 Try this workaround.